 The first component explains 95.86% of the variance in the data and the second component explains 4.14% of the variance in the data for a total of 100%.

 We have successfully fit a LDA model to compress our data from 9 features to 2 features.
-Prior to using these features in a classifier model we must transform the data into its 2 components.
+Prior to using these features in a classifier model we must transform the training and testing features into their 2 components.
+In the next exercise, we will show how this is done.

+Discussion: What is the advantage of saving our outcome variable as DV?

+Answer: By saving target as DV we do not need to write Type in the two places where it refers to DV in step 4.
+This allows the code to be flexible to different data sets.
+By saving Type as DV ahead of time, the dependent variable needs to be changed in one place rather than several.

-Exercise 12: Using LDA Transformed Components in Classification Model
+Exercise 10: Using LDA Transformed Components in Classification Model